zwang695/alexa-skills-list/skills/B01GXGYK0K/README.md

 "Which American R&B band wrote and performed Le Freak?"
 "In what year did Queen release the album, A Night at the Opera?"

-You can play this game alone or with other.
+You can play this game alone or with others.
 Just sit back, relax, and have fun with the 70s Music Quiz!
 * Icons by Freepik

 ***